 A Texas-based oil company, Sable Offshore, is currently attempting to restart offshore oil production using the same pipeline, along with three offshore platforms called the Santa Ynez Unit and two onshore processing facilities on the Gaviota Coast.
 They have promised their shareholders that production will begin by the end of the year.

-Channelkeeper has joined the Environmental Defense Center and many other organizations in opposing the restart of oil production from the Santa Ynez Unit and conveyance through the corroded pipeline that damaged our coast in 2015.
+Channelkeeper stands with the Environmental Defense Center and other organizations in opposing the restart of oil production from the Santa Ynez Unit and conveyance through the corroded pipeline that damaged our coast in 2015.
+Together we uphold that the approval of the state waiver should be suspended until State agencies carry out a full oversight and environmental review of the restart project.

 – Explain why you feel that it is important to protect the Gaviota Coast from another oil spill.